SeRViCE-Lab/superchick/README.md

 	roslaunch supermove_config moveit_planning_execution.launch
 ```

-@TODO:
-To deploy on real robot, pass arg sim as true.
-This will launch the `superchick/launch/robot_interface.launch` file that brings the robot alive.

-### Changelog

-- Added moveit demo run instructions to readme Sept 28, 10:44pm (LKN)

 ### Point CLouds from Vicon

 Written in `rospy`, this transforms each of the markers placed on superchick/Superdude into an array of four points (since we use four markers).